jupall/swfilter/README.md

 We use the Python implementation of the sliced-Wasserstein distance from the library `POT` and use a voting system to label candidate samples as outliers or inliers and we use `joblib` to parallelize the procedure.

 ## How to use it:
+> For large datasets, we recommend using SmartSplitSlicedWassersteinFilter or FastEuclidianFilter to speed up computations.

 ```python
 from swfilter import SlicedWassersteinFilter